 Dr Lamiable was drawn to the Malaghan Institute by the opportunity to transfer his skills into research more applicable to human health.
-In March 2016, he became a Postdoctoral Research Fellow in our Immune Cell Biology Programme, led by Professor Franca Ronchese, with a specific focus on allergies.
+He is currently a team leader within the Ronchese Laboratory, with a specific focus on allergies.

 Poyntz, HC, Jones A, Jauregui R, Young W, Gestin A, Mooney A, Lamiable O, Altermann E, Schmidt A, Gasser O, Weyrich L, Jolly CJ, Linterman MA, Le Gros G, Hawkins ED, Forbes-Blom E (2018) Genetic regulation of antibody responsiveness to immunization in substrains or BALB/c mice.
 Immunol & Cell Biol 97(1):39-53